WillsonSmith/SimilarFilms-python-flask/README.md

 **This is incomplete - the app works but has several bugs**

 This is the initial round of porting over [SimilarFilms](https://github.com/willsonsmith/similarfilms) to the Python Based [Flask](http://flask.pocoo.org) web framework.
-It is an experiment and currently has a number of visual bugs and legacy code.
-Still worth a look for educational purposes.

-Everything (at least on the front end) so far is a direct copy of the original application, with a few bugs.
-There is leftover commented out code that is unnecessary.
+While currently in development, it has all the major feature of the original.
+Currently you cannot back up or delete all of your saved films.
+There is still cleanup and minor refactoring to do for some code.

 ### Some additional notes